archesproject/arches-docs/docs/administering/data-life-cycle.rst

 .. warning::

-    If your Arches instance manages media files (images, videos, documents, 3D models, etc.), these files will be stored in a file system (or cloud storage service), *NOT* the Arches PostgreSQL database.
+    If your Arches instance manages digital media files (images, videos, documents, 3D models, etc.), these files will be stored in a file system (or cloud storage service), *NOT* in the Arches PostgreSQL database.
 In addition to backing up the  Arches PostgreSQL database, you will also need to take additional steps to backup those files and maintain their directory structure.

 Arches Utilities